 - Certain genetic conditions.

-In some cases, health care providers are unable to determine the precise cause of a child’s cerebral palsy.
+In some cases, health care providers are unable to determine the precise cause of a child’s pediatric cerebral palsy.

 Older children can develop symptoms similar to those of cerebral palsy if they sustain traumatic brain injuries, experience a lack of oxygen, or contract an infection such as meningitis.
 Children whose injuries occur when they are older receive a diagnosis of brain injury rather than cerebral palsy.